Chart Color Schemes

 Peakhurst Heights has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the population of the suburb of Peakhurst Heights is estimated at around 2,596 people.
-This reflects an increase since the 2021 Census, which reported a population of 2,524 people.
-The change is inferred from AreaSearch's estimate of the resident population at 2,541 in June 2024, considering new addresses validated by them and the latest ERP data release by the ABS.
-This level of population equates to a density ratio of 2,983 persons per square kilometer, placing Peakhurst Heights in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2016 to 2026, Peakhurst Heights has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%.
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Peakhurst Heights' population is estimated at around 2,596 as of Feb 2026.
+This reflects an increase of 72 people (2.9%) since the 2021 Census, which reported a population of 2,524 people.
+The change is inferred from the resident population of 2,541 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,983 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, an above median population growth is projected for Peakhurst Heights, with the suburb expected to grow by 352 persons to 2041, reflecting a gain of 13.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected in the suburb of Peakhurst Heights, with an expected growth of 320 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.2% in total over the 17 years.

 Frequently Asked Questions - Population